josesk1975/Jellyfin-Linux-Permissions/README.md

 > Jellyfin runs as a service on Linux, the userID=jellyfin and groupID=jellyfin.
 > I am using the username "boss" as my primary username for managing the Linux Server and media files e.g copying media to directories.

-Please read this link to understand the permission issues with Linux and Jellyfin.
+Please read this link to fully understand the permission issues with Linux and Jellyfin.
 [https://forum.jellyfin.org/t-mounting-local-storage-in-linux-linux-permissions-primer](https://forum.jellyfin.org/t-mounting-local-storage-in-linux-linux-permissions-primer)

-## Configuring Local Media
+## Configuring a Local Drive

 DO NOT use your home directory ~/ (/home/boss/) for Jellyfin media files.

-If you have local media (e.g. single pc with single hard drive) then the below configuration is the best way to configure your jellyfin media files.
+If you have a local drive (e.g. single pc with single hard drive) then the below configuration is the best way to configure your jellyfin media files.

 Let's configure a new directory just for Jellyfin media.